yuulive/asdfsdfdfg/design/continuous_integration.md

 3. examples
   - *examples:run* compilation and execution of the examples of the library using the latest `Rust` version

-4. doc
-  - *pages* creation of documentation pages in HTML format and publishing through the GitLab pages service, this job is executed only on master branch

-5. package
+4. package
   - *package:build* verification of the creation of the library package

+5. doc
+  - *pages* creation of documentation pages in HTML format and publishing through the GitLab pages service, this job is executed only on master branch and its activation is manual

 6. publish
   - *publish:send* creation of publishing on the public registry of the library package, this job is executed only on master branch and its activation is manual